 Voice tuition scholarship - one scholarship is awarded to a singer embarking on a career in early music.

-To apply for AEM scholarships, send with your application materials a one-page letter to Marilyn Boenau, the Executive Director of AEM, explaining your interest in early music or dance and your goal in attending the Festival.
+To apply for AEM scholarships, send a one-page letter to Marilyn Boenau, the Executive Director of AEM, explaining your interest in early music or dance and your goal in attending the Festival.
 Email to email@example.com.